daviddlaiton/photoringSQL/README.md

 node server.js
 ```

-The server should have started listening at http://:::8087 (localhost).
+The server should have started listening at http://localhost:8087.
 If you want to change the listening port of the server, go to the `config.js` configuration file.

 ## How to use it